-The Glasgow Inner Ring Road was planned as an urban motorway route around the city centre.
-Only the north and west flanks were constructed, and today, these carry the M8 motorway through the city.
-The ring road, as constructed, was designed by Scott Wilson Kirkpatrick and outlined in the "Interim Report on the Glasgow Inner Ring Road" published in 1962, however its origins lie in the mid-1940s.
+The Glasgow Inner Ring Road (IRR) was planned as an urban motorway around the city centre.
+Only the North and West flanks were constructed, and today these carry the M8 motorway through the city.
+The ring road corridor was proposed by Scott Wilson Kirkpatrick in the "Interim Report on the Glasgow Inner Ring Road" published in 1962.
+However, its origins lie in the mid-1940s.

 This page considers the North Flank of the route, which can be found between Townhead Interchange (J15) and St. Georges Cross (J17).
-It was completed between 1968 and 1971.
+It was constructed in two stages between 1965 and 1971.

 LOCATION: Glasgow, M8 Junctions 15-17

 TOWNHEAD INTERCHANGE & WOODSIDE STAGE 1: